English Wars (Scandinavia): Copenhagen (1807)

 Since Denmark-Norway refused to accept the British ultimatum, Britain chose to land a major force in Zealand at Vedbæk on 16 August 1807 without any formal declaration of war, and since King Christian VII and Crown Prince Frederick were in Holstein with the majority of the Danish army, the newly appointed commander Ernst Peymann had to face the British landing force with an inferior number of untrained militia.
 The British quickly initiated the siege of Copenhagen and minor skirmishes occurred south of the capital.
 On 29 August, a large force of the Danish Militia were also defeated at Køge by British forces under the command of Sir Arthur Wellesley.

 Since any attempt to defeat the British land forces failed and since the Danish fleet were not ready for battle, the Danes prepared for a British assault on the capital.
 But the attack never came, because instead of attacking Copenhagen the British began to bombard the city.
 The bombardment lasted from 2–6 September, and saw the deployment of Congreve rockets to bombard Copenhagen.
 After the bombardment on 6 September Peymann gave up and surrendered the city unconditionally to the British, this decision resulted in that he was sentenced to death, but later pardoned.

 The British now captured all the Danish ships that they could take back to England, while they burnt the rest, and took everything of value on the Danish naval base at Holmen.
-An offer of a British-Danish alliance was also given to Crown Prince Frederik after the attack on Copenhagen, but this was rejected, as France had already set an ultimatum to either join the Continental System, or prepare for war.
+An offer of a British-Danish alliance was also given to Crown Prince Frederick after the attack on Copenhagen, but this was rejected, as France had already set an ultimatum to either join the Continental System, or prepare for war.

 In December, the British Navy also seized the Danish West Indies and occupied them for nearly eight years.
+The settlements of Danish India was also occupied by Britain, from 1808-1815.